ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

     the human condition, such as writing and art.
 This [Tweet thread by Freya Holmér](https://twitter.com/FreyaHolmer/status/1532261886078631940?s=20&t=d0vBdUKklmHq-8G2mWYecw)
     also gives an interesting view of how AI generated art can affect the craft.

+[^2]:

+    For full disclosure, I currently work at Explosion.